jimmyatreslv/demo-project/README.md

 update readme

-update by post recieve hook
+update by webook by jenkins github plugin